ably/ably-asset-tracking-android/README.md

 Java users should add either `publishing-sdk-java` or `subscribing-sdk-java`.
 See [Android Runtime Requirements](#android-runtime-requirements) for more details.

-First, you need to declare the repository from which the AAT dependency will be installed.
+First, you need to declare the repository from which the Ably Asset Tracking dependency will be installed.
 We support both [Maven Central](#using-maven-central) and [GitHub Packages](#using-github-packages).

 #### Downloading from Maven Central